-Name of Introducer: Account name (in full): To be completed for applicants for business who are individuals or partners in a partnership only (Please complete the section below and attach additional copies of this sheet as required) 1 2 Full Name Nationality, date and place of birth Current residential address (please include postcode).
+Name of Introducer: Account name (in full): To be completed for applicants for bu (Please complete the section be 1 L 2 Full Name Nationality, date and place of birth Current residential address (please include postcode).
 Note: A PO Box only address is insufficient Does the Introducer consider the related party to be, or to be associated with a PEP?
-Yes 🗆 No 🗌 Yes No 🗆 To be completed for applicants for bus iness who are companies, partr ierships, tru ısts or foundations (if a Company or Partnership): Date and place of incorporation and registration number Are bearer shares currently in issue?
-Yes \(\subseteq \text{No} \subseteq \) (if a Company or Partnership): Current registered office address If no, can bearer shares be issued?
-Yes \(\subseteq \text{No} \subseteq \) (if a Trust or Foundation): Date of establishment and legal jurisdiction Type of trust/foundation/company Is it a trading company?
-Yes No No To be completed for all applicants for business Nature of activities or purpose and intended nature of business relationship (please provide full description) Account activity Should the space provided be insufficient, please continue using GIC4.
-Initial of sign natory/ies completi ng GIC1
+Yes No 🗆 Yes No 🗆 To be completed for applicants for bus iness who are co ompanies, partn erships, tru sts or foundations (if a Company or Partnership): Date and place of incorporation and registration number Are bearer shares currently in issue?
+Yes No (if a Company or Partnership): Current registered office address If no, can bearer shares be issued?
+Yes No (if a Trust or Foundation): Date of establishment and legal jurisdiction Type of trust/foundation/company Is it a trading company?
+Yes No To be comp leted for all app licants for busi ness Nature of activities or purpose and intended nature of business relationship (please provide full description) (for all PEP relationships and, where appropriate, for high risk relationships): Source of wealth (and identify the period over which this has been derived) Account activity Should the space provid ed be insufficien t, please contin ue using Gl C4.
+Initial of signate ory/ies completin ng GIC1